Director: Joyce R. McLaughlin

 Center Home Page: www.iprpi.rpi.edu

 Scientific challenges include modeling of the physical problem, creation of new mathematics for analysis of the model, identification of appropriate (often large) and/ or rich data sets, scientific computing and visualization, and experimental verification.
-Approaches are based on effective use of a mathematical model in order to make optimal use of the data.
-Since inverse problems are concerned with the processing of data and extraction of relevant information, the field is a part of Computation and Information Technology.
-Each individual application may also be part of one additional thrust such as Bioengineering and Biotechnology (e.g. for tissue property identification), or the Energy and the Environment (e.g. establishing the integrity of dikes).
+Some approaches are based on effective use of a mathematical model in order to make optimal use of the data; other approaches involve model-blind “data mining” methods.
+Since inverse problems are concerned with the processing of data and extraction of relevant information, the field is a part of Information Technology.

 Rensselaer’s goal in creating this center is to create a synergistic group of researchers with complementary talents and related interests whose combined expertise can successfully solve an even wider group of important problems.
 Funding includes significant opportunity for postdoctoral fellows and graduate students who work in team environments to advance problem solutions.